Stone Mania My Business My Passion

 Goodbye to Markets

-Returning home that first time with more than one hundred kilos of gemstone pendants is something I'll never forget.
+Returning home from India that first time with more than one hundred kilos of gemstone pendants is something I'll never forget.
 I could only hope I hadn't made a terrible mistake.
-I was now doing two markets both of which were always busy but with the newly designed gemstone jewellery being considerably more expensive, it was time to find another way to sell.
+I was now doing two markets both of which were always busy but with the newly designed gemstone jewellery being considerably more expensive, it was time to find a more suitable retail outlet.

 Just a few months later I gave up both markets and started travelling the length and breadth of the country doing county shows and pop-up retail events.
-My stand always attracted large crowds not only because of the size of some of the pendants but also because there were so many different gemstone varieties.
-At shows I was able to spend more time talking with customers and had many long and meaningful conversations about rocks, minerals and stones.
-The online side of the business was also doing well which was very reassuring.
+My stand always attracted large crowds not only because of the size of some of the pendants but also because there were so many different gemstone varieties to choose from.
+At shows I was able to spend more time talking with customers and had many long and meaningful conversations about crystals rocks and minerals.
+The online side of the business was also doing very well which was reassuring.

 Royal Highland Show